athomasq/athomasq.github.io/library.md

 -----

 <br/>
-As of November 2019, I've catalogued 5 of 30 bookshelves in my house.
+As of January 2020, I've catalogued 5 of 30 bookshelves in my house.